 The other day, I was eating lunch in an unfamiliar restaurant with a large group of people.
 The menu was quite large, and so, not knowing what was good, I ordered the Black Angus Burger.
-Now, don't get me started on the "black Angus" thing, it was the only burger on the menu.
-I sometimes forget my own common sense and fall back on the mistaken notion of "who can screw up a burger?"
+Now, don’t get me started on the black Angus thing.
+I ordered it because it was the only burger on the menu.
+I sometimes forget my own common sense and fall back on the mistaken notion of “who can screw up a burger?”

 Screw up the burger they did.
 In fact, when I first bit into it I thought the meat may be tainted.
 Another taste revealed the unmistakable truth.
 “Ugg…the burger is boiled,” I muttered to my wife.
 She wasn’t sure what I was talking about, of course, as I often say confusing things like this.
 Indeed, why in the world would anyone boil a burger?